apple/swift-async-algorithms/Evolution/NNNN-broadcast.md

         Accelerometer.shared.startAccelerometer()
       }
     }
-    // `.whenTerminatedOrVacant` is the default, so we could equally write `.share()`
+    // `.whenTerminatedOrVacant` is the default, so we could equally write `.broadcast()`
-    // but it's included here for clarity. return stream.share(disposingBaseIterator: .whenTerminatedOrVacant) }()
+    // but it's included here for clarity. return stream.broadcast(disposingBaseIterator: .whenTerminatedOrVacant) }()
 }
 ```